 The switch stack table is similar to that of a device inventory.
 OpManager fetches the following inventory information automatically upon discovering a switch stack.

-The stack sensor details widget gives you a consolidated view on the status of all hardware sensors associated with the switch stack such as fan, power supply, temperature, and voltage sensors.
-This allows you to monitor the status of all available hardware sensors at any given time remotely.
+The stack sensor details widget in the stack monitor tool gives you a consolidated view on the status of all hardware sensors associated with the switch stack such as fan, power supply, temperature, and voltage sensors.
+This allows you to monitor cisco switches of the status of all available hardware sensors at any given time remotely.
 For detailed information, you can further drill down by clicking a sensor link to be redirected to the corresponding hardware monitor details page.
 This gives all the necessary switch-wise sensor information.

 OpManager keeps network administrators informed about the changes done to all the monitored stacks in your environment.
-OpManager generate alerts exclusively for switch stacks and informs the user when:
+OpManager's Cisco switch performance monitoring generate alerts exclusively for switch stacks and informs the user when:

 Please contact our support team at firstname.lastname@example.org for further details on Cisco switch stack monitoring in OpManager.